 Objectives

-Compassion's objectives stem from our 2020 Vision, which is about bearing good fruit and bearing much fruit for the glory of God.
-It is about developing the systems and processes needed for future growth, and developing Compassion's four programs to fully realise our mission of releasing children from poverty.
+Compassion's objectives stem from our global 2020 Vision.
+This vision is aimed at developing the systems and processes needed for future growth, and developing Compassion's four programs to fully realise our mission of releasing children from poverty.